blessinvarkey/blessinvarkey.github.io/theatre/lecture4.md

 - "That's a good start.
 Can you develop it further with more emotion?"
 - "How would you approach writing a scene about X, and what are the key elements you'd consider?"

-## Assignment 1 (30 Marks): Create a theatrical performance using LLM's capabilities.
-Integrate AI outputs with human creativity.
-This assignment is to be completed by the end of the 4th week.
+## Assignment 1 (30 Marks): Create a one-act play/ novella using one of the LLMs.
+Integrate your character's analysis with the list of LLMs provided.
+This assignment is to be completed by the end of the 4th week/before next class.
+- Create a character analysis of a character based on the questions above.
+- Set the script in an Indian context.
+- Modify the generated script, and add your inputs. (you could translate it to Hindi, change dialogues)
+- Share a PDF file which should have the script generated, what you contributed (including your original character analysis, and modifications you made)